Wednesday, February 1, 2006

 Transcription of Video Interview Part 1:

 Marilyn Kirschner (left) with Iris Apfel (right) in her living room.
-Photo by Muriel Triffaut.
+Photo by Muriel Geny Triffaut.

 On Wednesday, January 18th, I had the privilege of interviewing Iris Barrel Apfel in her New York apartment, as part of our ongoing 'Masters of Fashion' Video Interview Series which includes discussions with some of the most influential names in American fashion.
 Past interviews in the series were with Elsa Klensch, Ralph Rucci, Grace MIrabella, Geoffrey Beene, Rose Marie Bravo, Arthur Elgort, Ruth Finley, and Bill Cunningham.
 This interview is made possible by our sponsor, Fashion GPS.